Auckland Council wants to fill thousands of 'ghost houses', but may have to get around privacy concerns first

 A large number of these were holiday homes or properties which were temporarily vacant.
 But a portion of them were "ghost houses" - deliberately left vacant long-term by investors who wanted capital gains without having to manage tenants.

-Auckland Mayor Phil Goff said he had spoken with Government ministers about finding a way to utilise these homes, and they had shown an interest.
+Auckland Mayor Phil Goff said he had spoken to ministers about finding a way to utilise these homes, and they had shown an interest.

 "You could get utilisation of several thousand homes around Auckland that are just being left empty - maybe by developers who are thinking 'We are just going to develop this place in 12 months' time'.